 Another cute flying pig accent in the garden.

 Little Ari approves of her new home.

-Thank you Jackie and Jeff for letting us tour your awesome home!
+Thank you Jackie and Jeff for letting us tour your historic Victorian home!

 Check out the servant’s staircase makeover we did at this home for less than $100!

 - Historic Bosler House exterior restoration in Denver, CO

 - Interior renovation of the Historic Bosler House

 - Renovation of 1930’s brick bungalow in Old Orchard

 Save all of this Victorian-style design goodness on your Pinterest board!